 Good training planning

-For a trainee good training planning sits at the heart of successfully negotiating the five-year HSST programme.
+Training planning sits at the heart of successfully negotiating the 5 year HSST programme.

 text

-It is driven and informed by the content of the particular Learning Outcomes (LO) of the discipline-specific curriculum and its content must meet the Academy’s Standards of Proficiency (SoP).
+Training planning is driven and informed by the content of the discipline-specific curriculum and its content must meet the Academy’s Standards of Proficiency.

-The training plan will produce evidence from work undertaken in the workplace, from the academic content of the HEI programme and, for Life Science trainees, from the requirements of the Royal College of Pathologists examinations.
-Each piece of evidence submitted for assessment should reference the LOs of the curriculum and formally map to the SoP.
+The training plan will produce evidence from work undertaken in the workplace, from the academic content of the HEI programme and from professional qualifications.
+Each piece of evidence submitted for assessment by your trainee should formally map to the Standards of Proficiency.

-Training planning should grow by design over the period of the programme, being more detailed in earlier years and referencing an outline for future years, which should be updated and modified in detail year on year.
-Effective training planning will:
+Training planning should grow by design over the period of the programme.
+It should be more detailed in earlier years, referencing an outline for future years which should be updated and modified in detail year on year.

 • against the specialist curriculum content